Advanced Productivity Technique: Dynamic Checklist

 ☐ Plan the work based on the desired shape and color

 Clay offers endless possibilities.
-Pre-made checklists can’t capture all potential designs, but rejecting checklists altogether due to inflexibility is unwise.
+Pre-made checklists can't capture all potential designs, but rejecting checklists altogether due to inflexibility is unwise.
 Forgetting to avoid loose-sleeved clothing could lead to an accident.
+Stable part of a checklist brings the immense value here.

 Dynamic checklists balance universal checks and flexible additions.
 For instance, creating a simple white bowl may only require a piece of clay, a cutting wire for removal, and white paint.